MarcoTerzulli/GAVI-Manderoli/Readme.txt

 The GUI will be loaded.

 Common issue: the previous command could raise an error (such as "ValueError: unsupported pickle protocol).
+Whoosh indexes are operating system dependent: you are probably using a different than the one was used to generate it.
-Whoosh indexes are operating system dependent; follow the next step to generate a new index.
+Follow the next step to generate a new index.

 Generating a new index
 ----------------------